inu-baek/fpga-earthquake-detector/README.md

 | Calibration (`01`) | A separate controller loads four calibration registers, then loads an average register. |
 | Tracking (`10`) | A tracking controller monitors the threshold indication and controls the alert output mode. |
 | Acknowledge (`11`) | Provides the acknowledgement input used to clear the tracking controller's latched alert. |

-**TODO — confirm final mode names:** the project brief uses “Read / Detect” and “Pause,” while the HLSM labels the corresponding operating states “Tracking” and “Acknowledge.”
-Their exact relationship must be checked against the final HDL and button behavior.

 ## Datapath